Damping materials in mechanics and construction: ideas, applications and advantages

 • Calculation of inertial energy

-• Calculation of temporary damper stroke
+• Calculating the temporary damper stroke

-• Calculation of excess energy
+• Calculating excess energy

 • Calculation of total energy

-• Checking the maximum equivalent mass
+• Checking the Maximum Equivalent Mass

 • Selection of damping characteristics

-Configure your components
+Configure your assembly parts

-CAD library
+CAD Library

-Find inspiration in our inCAD library and edit your designs with our SolidWorks add-on “inCADcomponents”.
+Let us inspire you in our CAD Library and edit your designs with our SolidWorks Add-On.